Live Sentiment Indicators, Interactive Charts & Quotes will help you decide which FAANG Stock to buy.

-With a market capitalization of $948 billion, Apple is the elephant in the room.
+With a market capitalization of $2.5 trillion, Apple is the elephant in the room.
 Having gone from success to disaster when Steve Jobs was fired from the company, which actually required Microsoft to bail them out.
 Job’s return heralded the most spectacular comeback in corporate history.
-Apple is the most valuable public company in the world, but Amazon and Google are still challenging it for the corporate behemoth crown.
+Apple is the most valuable public company globally, but Amazon and Google are still challenging it for the corporate behemoth crown.

 “Apple and Netflix are the only truly trusted brands in the FAANG stocks”

-So it seems, Tim Cook and Apple’s continued focus on premium products, premium prices, closed ecosystems and innovative products is still paying dividends to their shareholders.
+So it seems Tim Cook and Apple’s continued focus on premium products, premium prices, closed ecosystems, and innovative products still pay dividends to their shareholders.

-Also, do not forget Apple is a trusted brand, who actually have products, unlike Facebook and Google whose products are their users to whom they push adverts and sell their personal (though anonymized) data.
-Amazon’s product is logistics and Netflix is also a trusted brand that does zero advertising, sells no user information and entertains the world.
+Also, do not forget Apple is a trusted brand, who actually has products, unlike Facebook and Google, whose products are their users to whom they push adverts and sell their personal (though anonymized) data.
+Amazon’s product is logistics, and Netflix is also a trusted brand that does zero advertising, sells no user information, and entertains the world.

-June 29th, 2018 was the week that NETFLIX appeared on the cover of the Economist magazine entitled “Netflix – The Tech Giant Everyone is Watching“.
+June 29th, 2018, was the week that NETFLIX appeared on the Economist magazine cover entitled “Netflix – The Tech Giant Everyone is Watching.”